-The World Hepatitis Day is being observed every year on July 28 around the globe to spread awareness about viral hepatitis.
+World Hepatitis Day is being observed every year on July 28 around the globe.

 About World Hepatitis Day

-- The day is being observed since 2010.
-It is one of the 8 official global public health campaigns marked by the World Health Organization (WHO).
+- It is being observed since 2010 and is one of the 8 official global public health campaigns marked by the World Health Organization (WHO).

-- The date 28 July was chosen to mark the birth anniversary of Professor Baruch Blumberg who had discovered hepatitis B virus.
-He was awarded with the Nobel Prize in Physiology or Medicine (1976) for this discovery.
+- 28 July was chosen to mark the birthday of Professor Baruch Blumberg.
+He had discovered hepatitis B virus and was awarded with the Nobel Prize in Physiology or Medicine (1976) for this discovery.

 What is Hepatitis?